Dates: Tuesday 22nd August – Monday 4th September 2023 (Ulaanbaatar to Ulaanbaatar)

 6 nights in Gers and 7 in hotels.

 The Gers are very comfortable and have beds, basins and running water.
-Shower and toilet tents are in a separate area.
+Separate shower and toilet tents.

 Inclusive Meals: Full board